 As an Armourer, you will learn how to safely dismantle, diagnose and repair all of the weapons used by the New Zealand Army.
+From an assault rifle to the cannon on our Light Armoured Vehicle (LAV).

 - SpecialisationEngineering and Technical Trades